SpencerDring/Quby-Dash-Beta/README.md

 The Quby Dash!
 Team

 # Requisites
-Unity, Windows 10 x64, Intel Core i3, 1GB of ram and DirectX 10
+Unity, Windows 10/11 x64 or ARM64, Intel Core i3, 4GB of ram and DirectX 10